Turilas83/dev-academy-2021/README.md

 ***/names/search/"Name"***
 > Returns name and amount of name given as a parameter

-You can start API and UI individually if you want, or use: "npm dev run" -command to start both at the same time.
+You can start API and UI individually if you want, or use: "npm run dev" -command to start both at the same time.
 API answers from port 5000 and UI from port 3000.

+1. Clone repository
+2. Run "npm install" inside both root and /client folder
+3. Start application from root folder with command "npm run dev"

 # Instructions